 Caring for pregnancy, leading up to the delivery is undeniably a very taxing process.
-It takes the maximum toll on the mother’s body and mind, and also affects the bank account heavily.
+It takes the maximum toll on the mother’s body and mind and also affects the bank account heavily.
+Financial planning is a must.
 Though nothing beats the thrill and joy of having a baby, it cannot be denied that finances do have a major role to play when it comes to making a baby.
 You cannot help either of them really!

-After the baby arrives to the world healthy, parents now have to maintain several additional mandatory tabs in their budget.
-Baby foods, diapers, pediatrician visits, and later admission to the school etc. all cost money.
-Infact, there are so many unknowns that you will be caught offguard more than you’d like.
-Baby expenses cannot be anticipated fully, so, it is always best to have a solid planning in place to accommodate the extra expenditure.
+After the baby arrives in the world healthy, parents now have to maintain several additional mandatory tabs in their budget.
+Baby foods, diapers, pediatrician visits, and later admission to the school, etc. all cost money.
+In fact, there are so many unknowns that you will be caught off guard more than you’d like.
+Baby expenses cannot be anticipated fully, so, it is always best to have solid planning in place to accommodate the extra expenditure.

 Obviously, the decision is always up to you.
 The above suggestion only attempts to provide a simplistic view of the situation, helping parents take an informed decision.